Good Food Funding Guide

 Local Food Promotion Program (Planning Grants) Local Food Funds the development and expansion of local and regional food business enterprises to increase domestic consumption of, and access to, locally and regionally produced agricultural products, and to develop new market opportunities for farm and ranch operations serving local markets.
 Activities can include market research, feasibility studies, and business planning. $25,000- $100,000 Apply in May for September funds.
 25% match required

 Meat and Poultry Processing Expansion Program Meat Processing Intended to help eligible processors expand their capacity.
-USDA Rural Development designed the MPPEP to encourage competition and sustainable growth in the U.S. meat processing sector. $200,000 Applications due in November
+USDA Rural Development designed the MPPEP to encourage competition and sustainable growth in the U.S. meat processing sector. $200,000 Tentative Due Date for 2024: December

 Regional Food System Partnerships Agriculture, Collaboration Supports partnerships that connect public and private resources to plan and develop local or regional food systems.
 Up to $1M Apply in May for September funds.
 25% match required